EU’s Innovation Fund

 Successful applicants may also benefit from Project Development Assistance and technical advisory support, especially if the project is in an earlier stage.

-At 1st Mile, we’ve helped clients navigate this process — and win.
-In recent years, we supported a small-scale project that was selected for Innovation Fund funding.
-We know what it takes to succeed: if you’re exploring an Innovation Fund opportunity — for this round or the next — we’re here to help.
+At 1st Mile, we’ve helped clients navigate this process and win.
+If you’re exploring an Innovation Fund opportunity, for this round or the next, we’re here to help.

 ⏱️ Plan ahead!
 The Innovation Fund application is highly documentation-intensive.
-We recommend starting preparations at least 12 months in advance.
+We recommend starting preparations 8-12 months in advance.

 Want to know more?
 Contact Søren Houmøller at +45 40 44 67 14 or at soren@1stmile.dk.